-11. Could a better agreement have been reached at Yalta which might have prevented the domination of Eastern Europe by the Soviet Union?
-What lessons should have been learned with respect to war termination and structuring the post-war peace settlement from the First World War, and to what extent were these lessons incorporated into the settlement for Europe after World War II?
+9. Could a better agreement have been reached at Yalta which might have prevented the domination of Eastern Europe by the Soviet Union?
+What lessons should have been learned with respect to war termination and structuring the post-war peace settlement from the First World War, and to what extent were these lessons incorporated into the settlement for Europe after the Second World War?